“Let me get this straight…”

 “G-SYNC Compatible” FreeSync Monitor Resources

-- Nvidia: Initial “G-SYNC Compatible” FreeSync monitors announcement
+- Nvidia: Initial “G-SYNC Compatible” for FreeSync monitors announcement

 - Nvidia: Official “G-SYNC and G-SYNC Compatible Gaming Monitors” list